 More than 12% of students at German universities come from abroad.
-Germany is an attractive place to study and German university degrees are highly respected by employers worldwide.
+Germany is an attractive place to study, and German university degrees are highly respected by employers worldwide.

-Read here the difference between Universities and Universities of Applied Sciences in Germany.
+Read here the difference between universities and universities of applied sciences in Germany.

-If you are out to achieve great things, you will find determination, motivation, and commitment to open many doors – both during your studies and after your studies.
+If you are out to achieve great things, you will find determination, motivation, and commitment to open many doors – both during and after your studies.

-Cost of living
+8. Cost of living

 A family of four will need on average 3,800 EUR per month to live a comfortable life.

-The biggest monthly expense is as always – rent.
-However, rents in German cities very vary.
-As a student, you will pay between 290 and 560 EUR per month for a room in a shared apartment or sometimes a single flat.
+The most significant monthly expense is, as always – rent.
+However, rents in German cities range a lot.
+As a student, you will pay between 290 EUR and 560 EUR per month for a room in a shared apartment or sometimes a single flat.

 Here are some examples of living costs depending on the region:

-- Larger western cities: Munich, Frankfurt or Stuttgart – total living costs of 1,000 – 1,500 EUR/month
+- Larger western cities: Munich, Frankfurt, or Stuttgart – total living costs of 1,000 EUR – 1,500 EUR/month

-- Larger eastern cities: Dresden, Leipzig, Hannover – you will need 750 – 1,000 EUR/month
+- Larger eastern cities: Dresden, Leipzig, Hannover – you will need 750 EUR – 1,000 EUR/month

-So, if you want to go out for dinner and drinks whenever you want and still be able to save a few of those hard-earned euros at the end of the month, Germany is clearly the place for you.
+So, if you want to go out for dinner and drinks whenever you want and still be able to save a few of those hard-earned euros at the end of the month, Germany is the place for you.

-Care about environment
+9. Care about the environment

-Germany is a very sustainable country and Germans live a very sustainable lifestyle, I haven’t seen more environmentally friendly people so far.
+Germany is a very sustainable country, and Germans live a very sustainable lifestyle.
+I haven’t seen more environmentally friendly people so far.

 Moreover, all clothes, shoes and other unregular or big garbage aren’t allowed to utilize in the same way and have to be submitted to the special place in your town instead.

-In terms of vacation, German employees receive between 25 and 30 free working days per year.
+Regarding vacation, German employees receive between 25 and 30 free working days per year.
 This is more than employees in most countries in the world.
 Parental leaves are another major attraction for people who are expecting a baby.

-Many have an opinion, that Germans are one of the most balanced cultures in the world.
+Many have an opinion that Germans are one of the most balanced cultures in the world.
 They work efficiently and rest efficiently too.
 In Germany, it’s typical to have many hobbies and passions so people can check out mentally and physically from their work.

-Germans are a hard-working nation but they appreciate a balance in life over career, work hard – play hard suits here perfectly.
+Germans are a hard-working nation, but they appreciate a balance in life over career, work hard – play hard suits here perfectly.
 Also, they have a greater emphasis on defining who they are outside of the office.

-Pension and unemployment insurance
+11. Pension and unemployment insurance

-Same with the unemployment, as soon as you lose your job you will receive support from the government.
-The amount of the monthly support will depend on your last salary, it will be 60% of it.
+Same with unemployment, as soon as you lose your job, you will receive support from the government.
+The amount of the monthly support will depend on your last salary; it will be 60% of it.

 I have to mention the favorite of all budget travelers – lifesaver FLIXBUS.
 It’s a German bus company with the cheapest tickets on the market and the most extended routes.
 You can take a bus almost to every country and every big/middle-sized city in Europe.

-If you prefer to travel eco, Germany is also pedestrian and bike-friendly, each city has mandatory biking roads which make riding a bike hassle-free.
+If you prefer to travel eco, Germany is also pedestrian and bike-friendly.
+Each city has mandatory biking roads, which make riding a bike hassle-free.

-Germany is a super handicap friendly country!
-In fact, it’s one of the best wheelchair friendly and accessible countries in the world.
+Germany is a super handicap-friendly country!
+In fact, it’s one of the best wheelchair-friendly and accessible countries in the world.

 You will be amazed to see the extent of technology used to make the life of people with special needs as comfortable as all others.

-If you are a person in the wheelchair who travels to Germany check out this article about how to do it.
+If you are a person in the wheelchair who travels to Germany, check out this article about how to do it.

-Active German Lifestyle
+14. Active German lifestyle

-You will see it yourself, for example when you go to the park on a sunny day, instead of masses of sunbathers everyone is doing something instead: running, jogging, cycling, football, Frisbee – you name it.
-And running isn’t just for the superfit, everyone runs here.
+You will see it yourself, for example, when you go to the park on a sunny day, instead of masses of sunbathers, everyone is doing something instead: running, jogging, cycling, football, Frisbee – you name it.
+And running isn’t just for the superfit; everyone runs here.

 Of course, Germans love to drink beer.
 So, it is probably not surprising that there are now well over 7,000 varieties of beer in Germany brewed in 1,300 breweries.
 Oktoberfest is the biggest beer festival in the world, where the sacred drink is celebrated for 14 days.

-You should know, that beer is a big part of local culture, it brings people together, to understand a german man you will need first to drink a beer with him.
+You should know that beer is a big part of local culture; it brings people together.
+To understand a german man, you will need first to drink a beer with him.

 Social security is a big deal in Germany.
 However, only employees can rely on the system if they come from other countries.
-So students, trainees and visitors of the country don’t have access to this.
+So students, trainees, and visitors to the country don’t have access to this.

-Overall, both social security systems are well-developed and residents can expect the government to take good care of them.
+Overall, both social security systems are well-developed, and residents can expect the government to take good care of them.